elenshahbazyan/Image-Captioning/README.md

 ## Final statement

 The codebase implements and validates a complete image-captioning workflow end-to-end.
 All implemented components, robustness fixes and artifacts mentioned above are present in the repository.
 This README documents the exact work performed and the outputs produced during development.

----

-If you would like, I can now write this exact text to `README.md` in the project repository.
-Confirm and I will add the file.